pilinu/okchakko-project/README.md

 # okchakko-project

-# philosophy considerations on endangered languages
+# Philosophy considerations on endangered languages

-# general considerations
+# General considerations

-## project name
+## Project name
 The name 'okchakko' comes from the endangered choctaw language and refers to a pale green or blue: there is no word for 'blue' or 'green' in the choctaw language but only 'okchamali', which refers to a vivid green or blue, and 'okchakko', which designates a pale green or blue.
 This emphasises that the taxonomies of colour in human languages are not identical, and reflects the cognitive diversity that characterises them.

 As William Poundstone (*Labyrinths of reason*, 1989) emphasizes: 'A jeweler examines an emerald.
 “Aha,” he says, “another green emerald.
 In all my years in this business, I must have seen thousands of emeralds, and every one has been green.”
 We think the jeweler reasonable to hypothesize that all emeralds are green.
 Next door is another jeweler having equally comprehensive experience with emeralds.
 He speaks only the Choctaw Indian language.
 Color distinctions are not as universal as might be thought.
 The Choctaw Indians made no distinction between green and blue—the same words applied to both.
 The Choctaws did make a linguistic distinction between okchamali, a vivid green or blue, and okchakko, a pale green or blue.
 The Choctaw-speaking jeweler says: All emeralds are okchamali.
 He maintains that all his years in the jewelry business confirm this hypothesis.'
-## priority pairs
+## Priority pairs
 With regard to endangered languages, priority pairs are the most wanted translation pairs for a given endangered language, in keeping with the main language with which it is associated (on a diglossia relationship).
 To take an example: French-Corsican is the priority pair for Corsican language.
 In the same way, Italian-Gallurese is the priority pair for Gallurese language, etc. Now expanding on that idea, priority pairs are:

 - Corsican: (i) French-Corsican (ii) Italian-Corsican (iii) English-Corsican